LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Large Language Models as Foundation Models

 \subsection{Text Templates}

-In this section, we describe the \textbf{text template} function we use to convert a worker's history of jobs and covariates into a sequence of words and punctuation.
-This text template can be combined with a tokenizer and an LLM to make next job predictions, as described in the next section.
+In this section, we describe the \textbf{text template} function we use to convert a worker's history of occupations and covariates into a sequence of words and punctuation.
+This text template can be combined with a tokenizer and an LLM to make next occupation predictions, as described in the next section.

 We let $\jobtitle: \mathcal{Y} \to \cup_{j=1}^\infty \mathcal{W}^j$ denote the mapping from an occupation to its English-language title.
 Note that this mapping should be bijective (one-to-one).
-For example, the title of the occupation with \texttt{occ1990dd} code 95 is ``nurse practitioners.''\footnote{Even though the \texttt{occ1990dd} system does not include job titles directly, one can cross-walk it to, for example, the Standard Occupational Classification (SOC) system, and use the list of job titles attached to each SOC code provided by the Bureau of Labor Statistics (\href{https://www.bls.gov/OES/CURRENT/oes_stru.htm}{https://www.bls.gov/OES/CURRENT/oes\_stru.htm}).} The number of tokens needed to represent a job title depends on the tokenizer; using the Llama-2 tokenizer, the number ranges from 2 to 28 in the survey datasets we analyze, with an average length of 8.3 tokens (and a standard deviation of 4.8).\footnote{``Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastic'' (28 tokens) and ``Cutting, punching, and press machine setters, operators, and tenders, metal and plastic'' (24 tokens) are the two longest job titles.
-The shortest job tiles include ``Cooks'', ``Bakers'', ``Tellers'', and ``Designers''.}
+For example, the title of the occupation with \texttt{occ1990dd} code 95 is ``nurse practitioners.''\footnote{Even though the \texttt{occ1990dd} system does not include job titles directly, one can crosswalk it to, for example, the Standard Occupational Classification (SOC) system, and use the list of job titles attached to each SOC code provided by the Bureau of Labor Statistics (\href{https://www.bls.gov/OES/CURRENT/oes_stru.htm}{https://www.bls.gov/OES/CURRENT/oes\_stru.htm}).} The number of tokens needed to represent a job title depends on the tokenizer; using the Llama-2 tokenizer, the number ranges from 2 to 28 in the survey datasets we analyze, with an average length of 8.3 tokens (and a standard deviation of 4.8).\footnote{``Grinding, Lapping, Polishing, and Buffing Machine Tool Setters, Operators, and Tenders, Metal and Plastic'' (28 tokens) and ``Cutting, punching, and press machine setters, operators, and tenders, metal and plastic'' (24 tokens) are the two longest job titles.
+The shortest job titles include ``Cooks'', ``Bakers'', ``Tellers'', and ``Designers''.}

 To represent covariates as text, we express an individual's educational status using values such as \texttt{graduate degree}.
 Online Appendix \ref{sec:online-appendix-occupation-titles} provides the full mapping between \texttt{occ1990dd} codes and their job titles.